J051333/j051333.github.io/_pages/about.md

 ##### Values

 Josi is a proud promoter of [gender equality](https://en.wikipedia.org/wiki/Gender_equality), [BLM](https://en.wikipedia.org/wiki/Black_Lives_Matter), and [LGBTQ+](https://en.wikipedia.org/wiki/LGBT) rights.
-She also strongly believes in mutual respect and proper treatment and respect for mental-health, as Josi herself suffers form depression and anxiety.
+She also strongly believes in mutual respect and proper treatment and respect for mental-health, as Josi herself suffers from depression and anxiety.